Skip to main content

 Hydraulic network glossary

 A working glossary of the terms and equations behind steady-state pipe-network analysis, written for practising engineers and anyone learning the field.
-Each entry is short on purpose: enough to define the term correctly and place it in context, with links to the worked examples and application guides where it shows up in practice.
+Each entry is short on purpose: enough to define the term correctly and place it in context, with links to the worked examples, calculators and application guides where it shows up in practice.

 These are the same methods Fluid Network Studio uses internally, stated openly.
 Where a term names a correlation or algorithm we actually solve with, we say which one.
 The tool is built to support a qualified engineer's judgement, not to replace it, so treat these definitions as a grounding rather than design advice.
+The terms are grouped into six sections below, and the primary sources for every named method are listed in the references at the foot of the page.

 Darcy-Weisbach equation